Biodiesel: Overview, Production, Distribution, Energy Resource, Uses, & Regulations

 • This is an eco-friendly alternative to traditional fossil fuels and also helps in the conservation of them.

-• Biodiesel helps in the reduction of emissions of harmful pollutants like sulfur oxides and carbon monoxide.
+• Biodiesel helps in the reduction of emissions of harmful air pollutants like sulfur oxides and carbon monoxide.

 NEET Highest Scoring Chapters & Topics